Will-Georges/Barcode-Bites/README.md

 ## Description

-A Chrome extension that scans food barcodes and you get alerted if you have any allergies, or if it does not meet your preferences.
+Barcode Bites is a Chrome extension that scans food barcodes and alerts users if they have any allergies, or if it does not meet their preferences.
+The extension will also output other health information.

 ## Features